Onboarding Emails: Examples, Sequences, and Templates

 The onboarding email sequence: a day-by-day timeline

-Day 1, the core “aha.”
+Day 1, The core “aha.”
 Drive the single action that correlates with retention.
-If you ship only one onboarding email, make it this one.
+If you only ship one onboarding email, make it this one.

-Day 7, show breadth.
+Day 7, Show breadth.
 For activated users, introduce a second high-value feature or integration.

 Templates you can copy into Loops

-The activation email: one headline, one line of context, one button to your core action.
+The activation email.
+One headline, one line of context, one button to your core action.

-The setup checklist: a short ordered list with a link per step and a progress nudge.
+The setup checklist.
+A short ordered list with a link per step and a progress nudge.

-The stuck-user nudge: triggered when a user hasn’t completed setup, offering a template or a quick win.
+The “stuck user” nudge.
+Triggered when a user hasn’t completed setup, offering a template or a quick win.

-The feature spotlight: introduces a second feature once the user has activated.
+The feature spotlight.
+Introduces a second feature once the user has activated.

 Onboarding email best practices